UofS-Pulse-Binfo/KnowPulse/Tripal3.Roadmap.md

 - Indicates the parents of the RIL including their species.
 - Development timeline including which years & how many individuals
 - If the RIL is complete, indicate that and the final number of individuals.
+### RIL Genotypes Pane
+- Links to the VCF Filter form for the current RIL to facillitate downloading of the data.
+- Field Provided by VCF Filter.

 # Field Types
 The following section described common field types.